Step-by-step guide to selling your home

 - A little like a duel, it takes place on a previously agreed date and usually at midday

-- On the day of completion, the money is transferred and the deeds of the property are transferred between each side’s solicitor or conveyancer
+- On the day of completion, the money is transferred and any deeds for the property are transferred between each side’s solicitor or conveyancer

 - Your solicitor/conveyancer will register the transfer of ownership with the Land Registry

-- The mortgage company will have given you and your conveyancer/solicitor a precise redemption figure for your mortgage for the day of completion
+- The mortgage company will have given you and your conveyancing solicitor a precise redemption figure (outstanding amount) for your mortgage for the day of completion

-- Now the buyer has transferred the money to your solicitor or conveyancer, they will pay off the mortgage for you
+- Now the buyer has transferred the money to your conveyancing solicitor, they will pay off the mortgage for you

-15. Settle up with the solicitor/conveyancer and estate agent
+16. Settle up with the conveyancing solicitor and estate agent

-- After completion, your solicitor/conveyancer will send you an account, covering all their costs and disbursements, as well as the sale price of the house and redemption of the mortgage
+- After completion, your conveyancing solicitor will send you an account, covering all their costs and disbursements, as well as the sale price of the house and redemption of the mortgage

-- If you are buying and selling at the same time, the solicitor/conveyancer can settle up for both transactions at the same time, including paying stamp duty for the house you are buying
+- If you are buying and selling at the same time, the conveyancing solicitor can settle up for both transactions at the same time, including paying stamp duty for the house you are buying

-- Your solicitor/conveyancer will ensure that the change of ownership is registered with the land registry
+- Your conveyancing solicitor will ensure that the change of ownership is registered with the Land Registry